-What is the Difference Between VMware vSAN vs Traditional SAN?
+What Is the Difference Between VMware vSAN vs Traditional SAN?

 SAN (storage area network) is an abstraction of your data.
 It’s switch-based and hardware-defined.
 Your data is isolated from your client or server.
 While you can use many drives to define a single SAN, they must all be located in the same box.

 When comparing VMware vSAN vs traditional SAN, vSAN is a port-based SAN.
-It’s software-defined which brings with it the advantage of centralized storage management.
+It’s software-defined, which brings with it the advantage of centralized storage management.
 While it is isolated from your client or server, it’s also a pooled resource.
 So, you can use several drives in many different locations to define the vSAN.

-What are the Benefits of vSAN?
+What Are the Benefits of vSAN?

 Why Choose VMware Private Cloud and NetApp SAN

 Take advantage of storage virtualization using vSAN and Liquid Web’s VMware Private Cloud.
 With private cloud, a powerful host machine splits pooled resources up across virtual machines.
 It’s flexible because you can add and remove resources as needed to your various VMs, with centralized storage management via vSAN.

 VMware is an industry-standard market leader in virtualization.
 From high availability to selective resizes to vSANs, VMware Private Cloud has it all, and we back it with our industry-leading 24/7/365 support.
 Contact us to learn more about getting started with VMware Private Cloud now.

 Mohammed Noufal has worked as a senior server administrator for 8+ years.
 He can be found on LinkedIn to know more or connect.